What Is The Internal Revenue Service (IRS) Fresh Start Program?

 Streamline payment plans

 Long-term payment plans allow taxpayers to pay their taxes over a period of time, usually up to 72 months, and, in some cases, even 84 months.
+What to know about the streamline payment plan:

 Partial payment plans

-Partial payment plans allow taxpayers to make smaller payments over time while the interest and penalties accrue.
 In many of these instances the tax debt could be reduced significantly by utilizing the statute of limitations.
 The statute of limitations is the expiration date of the debt.
 The IRS has a set period of time to collect on an installment plan, Tax Law Advocates will use this limitation by getting you a low enough payment, and allowing most of the debt to expire.

 If you need help understanding the IRS Fresh Start program or applying for a payment plan, contact the professionals at Tax Law Advocates.
 We can help you understand your options and make sure you qualify for the best payment plan for your situation.